Oguzhan-Ucar/Language-Cards-React-Project/README.md

-This project is located at this address https://oguzhan-ucar.github.io/language-cards-react-project/
+This project deployed with github >> https://firebase-movie-app-project.herokuapp.com/